Remmeauth/remme-core/docs/user-guide/advanced-guide/snapshots.rst

 Apply a snapshot
 ~~~~~~~~~~~~~~~~

-Open instances page and stop the instance that runs the node.
+Open the instances page and stop the instance that runs the node.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/stop-instance.png
    :width: 100%
    :align: center
    :alt:

-Go to the volumes page and detach volume that currently attached to the instance that runs the node.
+Go to the volumes page and detach the volume that's currently attached to the instance that runs the node.

 .. image:: /img/user-guide/advanced-guide/snapshots/aws/detach-old-volume.png
    :width: 100%